Types Of Flies NY Residents Deal With

 Phorid Fly (Brachycera Spp.)

-While these flies look like fruit flies, they have not managed the same way.
+While these flies look like fruit flies, they are not managed the same way.
 Phorid flies are a drain fly that creates a breeding site inside drains and other places with moist, rotting, organic material.

 Fungus Fly (Sciaridae Spp.)